4 Great Things To Bring To Assisted Living In Rancho San Diego

 1. Important Furniture Items

-You really only need a few items and these include a bed and nightstands, a sofa and a coffee table.
-If you have a studio apartment at your home for assisted living in Rancho San Diego, this may be all of the furnishings you can fit easily into the space.
+Some assisted living apartments include furnishings, and some do not.
+Others may offer furnishings for an additional fee.
+If you are bringing your own furniture to your assisted living facility in San Diego, you really only need a few pieces: a bed and nightstands, a sofa, and a coffee table.
+If you have a studio apartment, this may be all of the furnishings you can fit easily into the space.
 If you have a one-bedroom apartment, you might also add a dresser and a small café table with two chairs for eating.

 2. Entertainment Items